+507 Beacon was designed by Carl Fehmer, architect, and built in 1887 by James Smith, mason, one of a symmetrical pair (507-509 Beacon).
 507 Beacon was built for insurance broker Henry Rogers Dalton and his wife, Florence (Chapman) Dalton.
-They previously had lived at 357 Beacon.
-Henry Dalton is shown as the owner of 507 Beacon on the original building permit application, dated March 21, 1887, on the final building inspection report, dated November 15, 1887.
+He is shown as the owner on the original building permit application, dated March 21, 1887, and on the final building inspection report dated November 15, 1887.

 They continued to live at 507 Beacon during the 1905-1906 winter season, but moved thereafter and by the 1907-1908 winter season were living at 181 Beacon.

 On April 9, 1906, 507 Beacon was acquired by Thomas J. Emery, an attorney.

 By the 1906-1907 winter season, 507 Beacon was the Curtis-Peabody School for Girls, operated by Miss Elizabeth E. Curtis and Miss Lucy G. Peabody.
 The school previously had been located at 378 Commonwealth.
 Miss Curtis lived in Brighton; Miss Peabody lived in Roxbury and later with Miss Curtis in Brighton.

 They initially leased the house from Thomas J. Emery, and then acquired the property from him on July 30, 1909.

 The school provided college preparatory and general courses, and also had an “open air” school for girls as young as six.
 A June 29, 1912, advertisement for the school in the Boston Evening Transcript described the “open air school” as being “in a sunny weather-protected outdoor classroom built on a raised platform and connected with the first floor of the school building.”

 The school continued to operate at 507 Beacon until about 1925.
 Thereafter, Miss Curtis and Miss Peabody converted the property into a lodging house.